Featured

 Consider this paragraph about books:

-“The reason I love books is that it engages so many of my senses – I am not just reading through my eyes, I can feel the sounds presented by the author in my ear, and can almost taste the boiling tea in my mouth.
+“The reason I love books is that they engage so many of my senses – I am not just reading through my eyes, I can feel the sounds presented by the author in my ear, and can almost taste the boiling tea in my mouth.
 It feels too hot.

-What movies might miss is capturing me into the picture and transporting me to somewhere I am not.
+What movies might miss is capturing me in the picture and transporting me to somewhere I am not.
 I cannot live multiple lives through movies, but by books, it seems I do.”

 While the two paragraphs above are related, the reader cannot grasp how one idea jumped to the next.
 Consider this, where the transition is much smoother:

-“The reason I love books is that it engages so much of my senses – I am not just reading through my eyes, I can feel the sounds presented by the author in my ear, and can almost taste the boiling tea in my mouth.
+“The reason I love books is that they engage so much of my senses – I am not just reading through my eyes, I can feel the sounds presented by the author in my ear, and can almost taste the boiling tea in my mouth.
 It feels too hot.
 It feels like I am living multiple lives from my sofa as I browse the pages.

 And this is what the movies miss.
 They don’t capture my senses and transport me into another world, another life.
 Here, I can’t live multiple lives.”